A Guaranteed-Win Lucky Slot Machine

 Luck Psychology

-From superstitions to probability, The Lucky Box explores why we believe luck can be “triggered.”
-By turning belief into an experience, it reframes luck as a designed moment—felt instantly and remembered longer.
+From superstition to probability, The Lucky Box explores why people believe luck can be “triggered.”
+By turning belief into a physical experience, the project reframes luck as a designed moment—felt immediately and remembered longer.

 Make it physical